-These Easy Overnight Cinnamon Rolls for Two make a rich and indulgent breakfast with outrageously amazing cream cheese frosting.
+These small-batch cinnamon rolls for two make a rich and indulgent breakfast with outrageously amazing cream cheese frosting.
 Make the rolls the night before, throw them in the oven in the morning, and enjoy your breakfast in bed.
 No fuss, stress, or mixer needed!

 Cinnamon rolls are my go-to special occasion breakfast.
 Christmas?
 Cinnamon roll breakfast.
 Easter?
 Cinnamon roll breakfast.
 Valentine’s day?
 Cinnamon roll breakfast.
 And it’s great.